bdpeavie/hello-world/README.md

 # hello-world
-new repository for bdpeavie
+New repository for bdpeavie.
-My name is Benjamin Peavie and I am 21 years old
+My name is Benjamin Peavie and I am 21 years old.